I don’t agree with everything that takes place at my church.

 I don’t want to attend a church where I come in, sit down, and just accept everything that’s happening around me without thought.
-I don’t want to attend a church where my personal preferences are always met (not sure this would exist anywhere, but you know… if it did, it wouldn’t be good!).
+I don’t want to attend a church where my personal preferences are always met.
 I don’t want to attend a church where it would become easy for me to place the responsibility for my spirituality on the leadership.
 I don’t want to attend a church where the worship is always catered to my liking and I could gradually start expecting a “worship experience” at church to fulfill my need to interact with God.
 And I especially don’t want to be in a place where I look all around and only find people who agree with me.

 Because here’s a newsflash, y’all: I’m not always right.
 I don’t always interpret Scripture perfectly.
 I don’t always know the right answers or have a good reason for whatever I am claiming.
 I don’t always know what truth actually is.

-So if everyone around me is in agreement with me, and everything at my church is just comfortable, then probably the places where I am wrong will just keep getting wronger.
+So if everyone around me is in agreement with me, and everything at my church is just comfortable, then probably the places where I am wrong will just keep getting more wrong.
 My misinterpretations of Scripture will just keep getting bigger.
 The lies I am believing will never be addressed.

 Guys, this happens all the time.
 Churches and leadership fail when the people stop thinking.
 When they stop being changed from within and instead just change their outsides to match what is around them.
 When they make themselves all comfortable.

 My daughter asked me the other day why I do things differently than other people at church and I told her the truth: I don’t ever want to be so comfortable that I choose to stop thinking for myself.

 In the end, I am the one who has to give an answer for the things I do.
 And it’s okay for me to look different.
 It’s okay for me to not just do what everyone else around me is doing.
 It’s okay for me to not always be comfortable.